NingDS/Used-Car-Price-Prediction/README.md

 Using the Streamlit application that I developed, car owners are now able to get a quote instantly and make an informed decision on how to sell their car.

 Link to "Used Car Price Prediction" Streamlit prototype: https://ningds-used-car-price-prediction-car-price-prediction-p9tgwn.streamlit.app/

+Caveat: Cars above SGD 500,000 and brands such as Bentley, Rolls-Royce and Maybach are not included in the scope of this project.
+If you are fortunate enough to own this type of car, do work with a trustworthy car dealer to get a fair quote on your car.